kth-cdate-courses/DD2482-executable-tutorial/github-container-and-delivery/step2.3.md

 git push -u origin main
 ```

+An example of a repository URL is `https://github.com/kth-cdate-courses/DD2482-executable-tutorial-trial-run`

 When the code is uploaded, we're ready to proceed!

 Note that you can have multiple terminal tabs open in Killercoda.